Try-Mopsa: Relational Static Analysis in Your Pocket: Related Work

 In previous works, developers relied on server-side computations to provide web interfaces for static analyzers relying on relational numerical domains.
 This includes for example Interproc \cite{DBLP:journals/sosym/Jeannet13,interproc-online}, Banal \cite{banal,banal-online} and FuncTion \cite{function,function-online}.
 While client-server implementations require less work to adapt a static analyzer to the web, these implementations raise more security concerns and can be less scalable in the number of users.
 In addition, these implementations need to maintain a compatible server service over the years.
 This proves to be difficult: at the time of writing, the majority of these approaches are no longer operational.

 More recently, pure client-side web interfaces have been developed for static analyzers.
-These scale much better with the number of concurrent users, and their ``only'' dependency is a web browser -- one of the most widespread pieces of software. \citet{salto,salto-online} provide a demo web interface for their Salto analyzer of OCaml code, following previous demonstrators accompanying works around the static analysis of functional languages \cite{DBLP:journals/pacmpl/MontaguJ20,DBLP:conf/pldi/MontaguJ21}.
-In their BINSEC \cite{binsec} tutorial at PLDI 2025, \citet{binsec-online} provide a web tutorial where users can choose between running BINSEC in CLI or running analysis scenarios directly in their browser.
-To the best of our knowledge, Try-Mopsa is the only web interface supporting the analysis of multiple languages, relational domains, and an interactive exploration of the analysis.
+These scale much better with the number of concurrent users, and their ``only'' dependency is a web browser -- one of the most widespread pieces of software. \citet{salto,salto-online} provide a demo web interface for their Salto analyzer of OCaml code, following previous demonstrators accompanying works around the static analysis of functional languages \cite{DBLP:journals/pacmpl/MontaguJ20,DBLP:conf/pldi/MontaguJ21}. \citet{ciao,ciao-online} provide a WebAssembly version of Ciao Prolog, embedding the CiaoPP analyzer, which also supports interactive user inputs.
+In their BINSEC tutorial at PLDI 2025, \citet{binsec-online} provide a web tutorial where users can choose between running BINSEC \cite{binsec} in CLI or running analysis scenarios directly in their browser.
+To the best of our knowledge, Try-Mopsa is the only web interface supporting the analysis of multiple languages (our toy imperative language and Python), numerical relational domains, and an interactive exploration of the analysis.

+Note that another lightweight approach for trying out some new software is the use of Docker containers.
+We actually provide Docker containers with each release of Mopsa \cite{mopsa_docker_containers}; these containers supports all features of Mopsa (e.g., including the C analysis).

 \citet{DBLP:conf/tfm/NegriniAOCF24} describe how they use their static analysis platform LiSA within their static analysis courses.
 Students are tasked with installing LiSA, and implementing several simple abstract domains.
 Try-Mopsa aims at providing a zero-install static analyzer relying on complex abstract domains -- such as polyhedra -- to illustrate how such a tool works.
 Evaluating the impact of Try-Mopsa on real teaching cohorts is left as future work.